ACCESSIBILITY

 ACCESSIBILITY VIEWING AREA

-Laneway provides Accessible Viewing Decks or designated viewing areas for patrons with disabilities (including non-visible conditions) and their companions.
-Please note, if the deck or area reaches capacity, priority will be given to wheelchair users and those with significant mobility needs.
+Laneway provides Accessible Viewing Decks and designated viewing areas for patrons with disability (including non-visible disability) and their companions.
+These spaces are designed to support people who need clearer sightlines and room for mobility aids.

 LOW SENSORY & CHILL OUT SPACES